ArvinOhanian/4318-Group-3-Excel-Macros-Project/README.md

 # 4318-Group-3-Excel-Macros-Project
-## This Three projects involved the use of Excel VBA code, to develop several excel macros for users to use in areas like Fromatting and Mathematics.
+## These Three projects involved the use of Excel VBA code, to develop several excel macros for users to use in areas like Fromatting and Mathematics.
 ### *This Project includes:*

 1. - [x] Fromatting Macros.